WheteThunger/VehicleDecayProtection/README.md

 Vehicle decay is already somewhat configurable in the vanilla game using the following server variables.
 - `minicopter.outsidedecayminutes` -- Affects Minicopters and Scrap Transport Helicopters
 - `modularcar.outsidedecayminutes` -- Affects Modular Cars
-- `motorrowboat.outsidedecayminutes` -- Affects Row Boats and RHIBs
+- `motorrowboat.outsidedecayminutes` -- Affects Row Boats, RHIBs, and Kayaks
 - `hotairballoon.outsidedecayminutes` -- Affects Hot Air Balloons

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.
 Most vehicles also have an internal multiplier (usually `0.1`) that reduces decay damage while inside a building (i.e., under a roof).